Outreach Programs

 The Witness Project® of Harlem

 The Witness Project® of Harlem is a breast and cervical cancer education program for Black women designed to increase adherence to recommended screening guidelines.
 The project trains breast cancer survivors to share their own experiences of cancer diagnosis and treatment.
-Evaluation of these efforts has revealed that participants report significant increases in breast cancer screening from pre-to post-intervention, and this model has extended to educating Black men and women on colorectal cancer, prostate cancer, and lung cancer.
+Participants report significant increases in breast cancer screening from pre-to post-intervention.
+The program has expanded to educating Black men and women on colorectal cancer, prostate cancer, and lung cancer.

 Esperanza y Vida® – The Latina Witness Project of Harlem

 Esperanza y Vida® is a health education program that works collaboratively within the Hispanic/Latino community.
-Modeled after the Witness Project®, Esperanza y Vida uses innovative technology to provide education on breast and cervical cancer.
-Esperanza y Vida has expanded its programming to cover colorectal cancer, lung cancer, and nonalcoholic steatohepatitis (NASH), a non-alcoholic fatty liver disease that affects the Hispanic community.
-Those interested in learning more are encouraged to call 212-824-7801.
+Modeled after the Witness Project®, Esperanza y Vida uses innovative technology to provide education on breast cancer, cervical cancer, colorectal cancer, lung cancer, and nonalcoholic steatohepatitis (NASH), a non-alcoholic fatty liver disease that affects the Hispanic community.

 Hepatitis Outreach Network

 The Hepatitis Outreach Network works to prevent, screen for, and educate New Yorkers about hepatitis B and C virus infections.
 The Network focuses on reaching minority communities most affected by these viruses, including West African immigrants, Hispanic, Russian, and Chinese populations.
 The Hepatitis Outreach Network raises awareness by deploying bilingual health workers to provide culturally relevant education at local events.
-It also offers free viral hepatitis screenings, and assists those testing positive in accessing care, including low-cost treatment in partnership with the Mount Sinai Health System.
+It also offers free viral hepatitis screenings, and assists those testing positive in accessing care, including low-cost treatment.

 CHOICE Program

-Through the CHOICE program, participants stay up to date with screening for colorectal cancer.
-Screening for colorectal cancer is strongly recommended for everyone, starting at age 45.
+Through the CHOICE program, participants stay up-to-date with colorectal cancer screening.
+Screening for colorectal cancer is strongly recommended starting at age 45.

 Mobile Mammography Program